AdamKyle/flare/resources/info/equipment/section-1.md

 # Equipment

-Equipment in Tlessa works differently then other games.
+Equipment in Tlessa works differently than other games.
 All the core pieces you can buy from the shop will raise all your stats.
 Your body piece and weapon are what you will want to aim for when buying new gear.
 The body will always increase stats the most (all your core stats), while weapons will increase the stats (core stats) by a smaller but equal amount.
 All stat increases stack across all pieces of equipment.

 > ### ATTN!!